CharlesChiuGit/Logseq-Hugo-Template/README.md

 1. Click the green `Use this template` button to fork this template repo.
 2. Rename the forked repo to `{your-GitHub-username}.github.io`, eg, GitHubUser.github.io.
 3. Clone the the repo.
+4. Configurate `config.yml`.
-4. Export your Logseq pages to `content/pages`, using [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger).
+5. Export your Logseq pages to `content/pages`, using [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger).
-5. Push it to `git@github.com:{username}/{username}.github.io.git`.
+6. Push it to `git@github.com:{username}/{username}.github.io.git`.
-6. After pushed, go to "Settings" > "Pages" > "Source" > Choose "gh-pages"(auto-created by [GitHub actions](https://github.com/features/actions)).
+7. After it's pushed, go to "Settings" > "Pages" > "Source" > Choose "gh-pages" branch. (auto-created by [GitHub actions](https://github.com/features/actions))
-7. Wait few minutes for GitHub to start hosting.
+8. Wait few minutes for GitHub to start hosting.
-8. You should now see your website in `https://{username}.github.io/`, eg. `https://githubuser.github.io/`! 🍻
+9. You should now see your website in `https://{username}.github.io/`, eg. `https://githubuser.github.io/`! 🍻

 ## Things you MUST modify